What is kutcha house? What is pucca house? What are the various types?

-The houses are commonly classified as kutcha house and pucca house.
+Houses in India are commonly classified as kutcha house and pucca house.
 Based on this classification, the Union Government is also running one of its biggest initiatives- Pradhan Mantri Awas Yojana -‘Housing for All’ through which it provides affordable housing to all the people who do not have a pucca house.
 This is irrespective of the presence of a kutcha house in rural or urban areas.
 With this background, it is important for you to know the meanings of a kutcha house and a pucca house.
-This guide details meaning, types and how different are kutcha houses from pucca houses.
-Read on.
+This guide is about kutcha houses verses pucca houses-. meaning, types and difference.

 What is a Pucca House?